See A Closer Look at Energy East, a debunking of TransCanada’s claims, as seen from Northwestern Ontario, in an easy-to-follow table.

 Say NO to the Energy East Pipeline in Northern Ontario

-CUSP has joined with Ontario Nature, the Thunder Bay Council of Canadians and Environment North to circulate a petition.
-It has been sent to Thunder Bay’s Mayor, Keith Hobbs, the Thunder Bay City Council, Chiefs of regional First Nations, and mayors, reeves and councilors across Northwestern Ontario.
+CUSP joined with Ontario Nature, the Thunder Bay Council of Canadians and Environment North to circulate a petition calling on the City of Thunder Bay to reject the Energy East project.
+It was sent to Thunder Bay’s Mayor, Keith Hobbs, the Thunder Bay City Council, Chiefs of regional First Nations, and mayors, reeves and councilors across Northwestern Ontario.

 By January 26, 2015, 1168 concerned citizens signed this.
 We well surpassed our goal of 1000!
+Within the City of Thunder Bay over 800 signed it.
 It was presented to a meeting of Thunder Bay City Council in March, 2015, along with a well-received presentation.
-See details on CUSP facebook.
+Unfortunately council deferred its decision.

-More videos, a poster and a backgrounder to the petition can be seen on this page, More Energy East
+More videos, a poster and a backgrounder to the petition can be seen here, More Energy East

 - Julee Boan’s Ontario Nature letter to the Ontario Minister of Energy, April, 2014